harleycalvert/nvims/docs/DATABASE.md

 #### `messages`

+Individual direct messages composed by a teacher (not bulk campaigns).
+Progresses through Draft → Sent → Failed.
+When status transitions to `Sent`, the trigger `trg_cc_sender_on_send` automatically inserts a sender CC row in `message_recipients`.
+References `app_users` as the sender.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |